manticoresoftware/manticoresearch/manual/Node_info_and_management/Profiling/Query_plan.md

 * `boost`: keyword IDF will be multiplied by this.
 Keyword nodes only.

 ## Dot format for SHOW PLAN
-`SHOW PLAN format=dot` allows to return the full-text query execution tree in hierarchical format suitable for visualization by existing tools, for example https://dreampuf.github.io/GraphvizOnline :
+`SHOW PLAN format=dot` allows returning the full-text query execution tree in a hierarchical format suitable for visualization by existing tools, such as https://dreampuf.github.io/GraphvizOnline:

 ```sql
 MySQL [(none)]> show plan option format=dot\G